 A letter of financial guarantee, also called a guarantor letter, is a document provided by a bank or individual to a company or institution on behalf of another person.
 It guarantees payment for products or services and acts as an assurance that agreed-upon financial obligations will be met.
-Be sure to write formal business letters in the proper business letter format.

 I am contacting you regarding Mr. Bob Leadon, who recently applied to lease an apartment in your complex at 144 Easy North Street.
 Mr. Leadon and I have been business partners for ten years and will be sharing the expenses of this apartment as it will be acting as a temporary office space.